The budget sets out how much money we can spend on achieving our objectives within each service.

 - A revenue budget which includes spending on the day-to-day running of services, for example salaries, contracts for services and running expenses of buildings

-- A capital programme which includes expenditure on items that will be used by Norfolk County Council for more than one year, for example land, buildings, vehicles and computers.
+- A capital programme which includes expenditure on items that will be used by Norfolk County Council for more than one year: for example, land, buildings, vehicles and computers

 Here are some key facts:

-- Our gross revenue budget for this year (2017-18) is £1.383bn
+- Our gross revenue budget for this year (2022-23) is £1.637bn

-- Our grant from the government has been cut by £189m since 2010-11
+- Between 2010-11 and 2019-20 our grant from the government was cut by £220m

-- The County Council approved an increase in council tax of 4.8% for 2017-18, including 3% to provide extra funding for adult social care.
+- The County Council approved an increase in council tax of 2.99% for 2022-23, including 1% for adult social care.
 Previously, the County Council froze its element of council tax for five years between 2011-12 and 2015-16.
 In 2016-17 council tax was increased by 3.99%, including 2% for adult social care.
 In 2017-18 council tax was increased by 4.8%, including 3% for adult social care.
 In 2018-19 council tax was increased by 5.99%, including 3% for adult social care.
 In 2019-20 council tax was increased by 2.99%.
 In 2020-21 council tax was increased by 3.99% including 2% for adult social care.
 In 2021-22 council tax was increased by 3.99% including 2% for adult social care.

-- Council tax accounts for 26% of Norfolk County Council funding and will raise £359m in 2017-18
+- Council tax accounts for 28% of Norfolk County Council funding and will raise £464m in 2022-23

-- Between 2011-12 and 2017-18 we have budgeted to achieve £334m savings, with 67% (£224m) to be delivered from efficiency savings
+- Between 2011-12 and 2022-23 we have budgeted to achieve £505m savings

-- Over the same period the Council has had to absorb additional costs of £319m
+- Over the same period the Council has had to absorb additional costs of £667m